L'Oreal says travel retail boom creates 'sixth continent'

-PARIS (Reuters) - French cosmetics giant L‘Oreal (OREP.PA) has created a new travel retail division to make the most of a 17-billion-euro ($23 billion) market that is booming as a new, moneyed middle class emerges from China to Brazil.
+PARIS, Nov 21 (Reuters) - French cosmetics giant L‘Oreal has created a new travel retail division to make the most of a 17-billion-euro ($23 billion) market that is booming as a new, moneyed middle class emerges from China to Brazil.

-L‘Oreal said the democratization of travel had created a new “sixth continent” of consumers ready to buy items such as high-end cosmetics during their journeys.
+L‘Oreal said the democratisation of travel had created a new “sixth continent” of consumers ready to buy items such as high-end cosmetics during their journeys.

 Sales of goods in airports, cruise ships and duty-free shops grew 9 percent last year to 55.8 billion euros and are set to reach more than 100 billion euros in the next ten years, according to market research firm Institut Generation.